 2.5.
 Remote Assistance

 Extended reality applications help doctors across the globe collaborate during operations or have an effective virtual meeting to discuss any medical issue.
 You do not need to wait for specialists to travel to your location from distant locations.
 With XR, you can connect with expert practitioners in an instant.
-A survey shows that 82% healthcare professionals agree that XR solutions allow organizations to eliminate the hurdle of distance in accessing people and offering better services.
+A

 Using XR-based remote assistance applications, the specialists can "see what you are seeing" and help diagnose a problem or offer instructions during surgeries even when they are thousands of miles away from the hospital.